jrb28/telo-2022-16/CIFAR/adv_egs/readme.md

 Folder contents include:
 - Adversarial example files in `numpy` format.
 Filenames reflect the parameters used to generate the adversarial examples, for example:
   - xxx
-- Corresponding CIFAR-10 images in a `numpy` file: xxxx.npy
+- `cifar_rand_images.npy`: a `numpy` file containing the CIFAR-10 images corresponding with the adversarial examples in the files above in a
 - `rand_cifar_indices`: a file with the randomly selected `CIFAR-10` image indices for which adversarial examples were generated